tesseral-labs/docs/fern/pages/saml/saml-tutorial.md

     </video>
   </Frame>

-  By default, Organizations don't have SAML enabled.
-You must enable SAML for an Organization in the Tesseral Console.
-(This is in service of letting you charge your customers for API access.)

   To enable SAML for your customer, go to the [Organizations page](https://console.tesseral.com/organizations) in the Tesseral Console.
 Go to the Organization's **Authentication** tab, and enable **Log in with SAML**.
 You